-After this work was finished, the second author (M. Sh.) invented another argument showing that a knot with second Alexander ideal $\langle 3, t^2 + 1 \rangle$, e.g. the table knot 10122, cannot be bipartite.
-A separate publication is being prepared in this connection.
+After this work was finished, the second author (M. Sh.) invented another argument showing that a knot with second Alexander ideal $\langle 3, t^2 + 1 \rangle$, e.g. the table knot 10{122} , cannot be bipartite.
+A separate publication is being prepared to this end.

 To summarize, we have presented a sufficient condition for a knot not to have any matched diagram.
 We do not know, however, of any reasonable necessary condition in terms of Alexander ideals.
-The simplest knot which still stands our efforts is 8{18} .
+The simplest knot which still stands our efforts, is 8{18} .